Regents Scholarships for Transfer Students

 • Some awards allow for part-time enrollment.

-• Most, but not all, partial scholarships consider financial need.
+• Most, but not all, partial scholarships consider a student's deomnstrated financial need.

 Eligibility Requirements

-• Pursue any major leading to a bachelor's degree at any USM institution within the academic year that follows graduation.
+• Pursue any major leading to a bachelor's degree at any USM institution within the academic year that follows graduation from the community college or the semester in which at least 56 credits have been completed.

 Frequently Asked Questions